DeepMicroscopy/SlideRunner/README.md

 **Outline annotation (rectangular)**
 This mode provides a rectangular annotation tool, that can be used to annotate rectangular patches on the image.

+**Outline annotation (circle) (new in ver 1.8.0)** This mode provides a circle annotation tool, that can be used to annotate circular patches on the image.

 **Outline annotation (polygon)**
 This mode creates a polygon, i.e. a connected line of points corresponding to a single annotation object.
 This can be handy for cellular structures or tissue types.